MetrOwO/BingBong-/README.md

 To do for logger.c:
-  - [X] Socket for sending Data (Almost done, I can Create a server and a client but I need time to undestand how threads and stuff like that works)
+  - [ ] Why I need sockets when I can make requests to a server?
+Is more easyer :\ (I'm dumb)
   - [ ] Porting for Linux, MacOs ()
   - [ ] make it stealth (Almost there for now)
   - [X] If the buffer is full it calls a thread to fflush the values to the server (Actually I decide to write the buffer in the file... also if the buffer is not full it saves the string)